-- i.To assist the European commodore in his/her duties and represent him/her during his/her absence. - ii.
+i.
+To assist the European commodore in his/her duties and represent him/her during his/her absence.

+ii.
 To oversee the care of the perpetual trophies.
-These must be engraved each season and available for presentation at the appropriate prize giving (WC, EC & E Cup) and a record kept of winners' names and to arrange for replacement/repair of trophies if damaged or lost. - d.
-European Treasurer: (May be combined with Commodore or Vice Commodore) - i.
-Collection of membership dues. - ii.
-Financial administration of IDNIYRA-Europe. - iii.
-To provide a current Financial Report to the National Secretaries Meeting and a Budget for the next year in advance of the meeting. - iv.
-Payment of reasonable expenses incurred on IDNIYRA-Europe business by Executive Board and Technical Committee members. - v.
-Obtain approval of the European Commodore for other expenditures.
+These must be engraved each season and available for presentation at the appropriate prize giving (WC, EC & E Cup) and a record kept of winners' names and to arrange for replacement/repair of trophies if damaged or lost. iii.
+In case if no Organising Country agreed for the next event, held in Europe, it will be the responsibility of the European Vice Commodore to organise manufacturing or purchasing the Keepers Trophies.